Haryana Cong MLAs meet senior leader Venugopal, seek 'leadership change' | Politics

 Choudhary, however, described her meeting as a routine one.

+According to the sources, some MLAs will meet Venugopal on Tuesday also.
+The Haryana Congress is in for a major revamp, which is pending for a long time.

+Four days ago, 19 Congress MLAs from Haryana had met AICC general secretary and party's Haryana affairs in-charge Vivek Bansal in Delhi.

-During the two meetings, the MLAs stated that the party has not had district unit chiefs for the past eight years and stressed on the need to strengthen the state unit, the sources said.
+During the two meetings, the MLAs pointed out that the party has not had district unit chiefs for the past eight years and stressed on the need to strengthen the state unit, the sources said.

 They have sought a key role for Hooda in the state unit and a greater say in organisational matters, with some of them saying this was necessary in the present scenario as farmers' agitation is going on and former chief minister Om Prakash Chautala, who was serving a 10-year term in the teachers' recruitment scam, has been released from the prison.